-As part of its environmental management system, the Corporation performed Environmental Compliance Audits with external environmental auditors at all its manufacturing sites in fiscal year 2012.
-No non-compliance items represent unusual risks to the operations of the Corporation.
-Only one manufacturing plant of Landing Gear is considered to be a higher risk, mainly due to the nature of its operations, which include various plating and chemical processes, and its current location, in a residential area.
+As part of its environmental management system, the Corporation performed Environmental Compliance Audits ("ECA") with external environmental auditors once every three years at all its manufacturing sites.
+Last ECAs were performed in fiscal year 2012.
+No non-compliance items represented unusual risks to the operations of the Corporation.
+Only one manufacturing plant of the Corporation was considered to be a higher risk, mainly due to the nature of its operations, which include various plating and chemical processes, and its current location, in a residential area.
 The management of the Corporation believes it has taken all appropriate action to maintain level of risk into acceptable limit.